great-expectations/great_expectations/docs/guides/connecting_to_your_data/in_memory/pandas.md

 <Prerequisites>

-- Have access to data that can be loaded as a Pandas dataframe
+- Have access to data in a Pandas dataframe

 </Prerequisites>